-- 19. The TPE assesses the information provided by the project participants. - 20.
-In assessing information, the TPE applies the means of validation specified throughout these Guidelines, including but not limited to: - (a) Document review; - (b) Follow-up actions (e.g. on-site visit and interviews by telephone and/or email) as deemed necessary; - (c) Reference to available information relating to projects or technologies similar to the proposed JCM project under validation. - 21.
+- 21. In assessing information, the TPE applies the means of validation specified throughout these Guidelines, including but not limited to: - (a) Document review; - (b) Follow-up actions (e.g. on-site visit and interviews by telephone and/or email) as deemed necessary; - (c) Reference to available information relating to projects or technologies similar to the proposed JCM project under validation. - 22.
 Where no specific means of validation is specified, the TPE applies appropriate auditing techniques.